smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 ## Overview

-This chapter essentially repeats what was presented in the previous one, but does it in a step-by-step way that might be useful to understand how each of the steps involved in setting up a persistent Postgres database works.
+This chapter essentially repeats what was presented in the previous one, but does it in a step-by-step way that might be useful to understand how each of the steps involved in setting up a persistent PostgreSQL database works.
 If you are satisfied with the method shown in that chapter, skip this one for now.

 Note that `tidyverse`, `DBI`, `RPostgres`, and `glue` are loaded.